 The 6% reduction can be achieved through the use of biofuels, renewable electricity and a reduction in the flaring and venting of gases at the extraction stage of fossil fuel feedstocks.

-When EU laws are passed, many important details are left to be decided upon in a process called ‘comitology’, an example of such details being the reporting duties of fuel suppliers to member states.
-Due to its technical and opaque nature, this process can lead to decisions with major implications being taken without much external scrutiny.
-In October 2011 the European Commission published a comitology proposal to enable implementation of Article 7a.
-It establishes a methodology for the calculation of the GHG intensity of fossil fuels and the electricity used in electric vehicles as well as the baseline from which GHG reductions should be measured.
-The Canadian government and oil companies have strongly objected to the proposal because very carbon intensive products such as fuel produced from Canadian tar sands would be obliged to clean up or otherwise be unwelcome on the EU market.
-EU Member State environment ministers were supposed to vote on the proposal in June 2012, but the European Commission has ordered a full impact assessment on the impacts of the detailed rules, so no final decision is expected before the summer of 2013.
+The Canadian government and oil companies have lobbied furiously against the proposal because very carbon intensive products such as fuel produced from Canadian tar sands would be obliged to clean up or otherwise be unwelcome on the EU market.
+EU Member State environment ministers were supposed to vote on the proposal in June 2012, but the European Commission instead ordered a full impact assessment on the impacts of the detailed rules.
+As of March 2014, the FQD still hasn't been released and is over 1181 days delayed.
+The final implementing measures are expected after the summer of 2014, once the new Parliament is sitting.
 Read our briefing and get a reality check on Canada's tar sands.

 Dirty oil to Europe through America's Keystone XL pipeline